ANSSI-FR/DFIR4vSphere/README.md

 - Start-VC_Investigation: VI Events collected are in JSON format and can be easily indexed in Splunk by using the *CreatedTime* JSON field as timestamp.
 - Start-ESXi_Investigation: ESXi local logs retrieved in the support bundles and located in the */var/run/log* directory can also be indexed by using source types available in the [Splunk addon for ESXi](https://splunkbase.splunk.com/app/5603/).

+# When threat actors encrypts the vCenter: <a name="Ransom"></a>

+In some ransomware case, the TA kills the VC and it can additionally reset local root ESXi accounts.
+In that case your only chance is to restore the vCenter from backup, compromised ESXi will then re-attach automatically to the vCenter and then you can launch DFIR4vSphere.
+To access again the compromised ESXi with local accounts you can perform a password reset through vCenter API calls (here is a script to perform the action https://www.hypervisor.fr/?p=5655)